JackHaoyingZhou/davinci_vision/README.md

 # Introduction
 This is part of the dVRK research at WPI AIM lab.
-The main application is the enhancement of the vision pipeline of the da Vinci robot via the implementation of augmented reality.
+The main application is the enhancement of the vision pipeline of the da Vinci robot via the implementation of augmented reality through simplified process and open-source resource.

 # Goal
 This project's objective is to implement the augmented reality functionality in the da Vinci Research Kit through